-This article provides an overview of the events surrounding the death of Peaches Geldof, who was found dead in her apartment at the young age of 25.
+This article provides an overview of the events surrounding the death of Peaches Geldof, who was found dead in her apartment at 25.
 In addition, we’ll share the results of the Peaches Geldof Autopsy Report.

 About Peaches Geldof